 John’s son Thomas May married Ida Wolff in Hamburg before 1855 and they had seven children:

-- FLORENCE ELIZA born on 12 May 1859 in Montreal, Canada (She married Walter Pocock, M.D. and details of this family can be found here (<– PDF))
+- FLORENCE ELIZA born on 12 May 1859 in Montreal, Canada (She married Walter Pocock, M.D. and details of this family can be found here (<– PDF)).
+No descendants.

 - ELEANOR IDA CLARA who married Otto Loeck